argonjs/docs/_tutorial/part1.md

 with using a module loader such as `jspm`, `webpack`, `browserify`, etc., then feel free to import `argon.js` via your favorite javascript package manager (see the [Quick Start](/start/setup/) guide).

 As you see here, the application code is not included in the html file.
 We recommend that you segregate the code into one or more external files.
-The main application file should be included just before the end-body tag.
+In order to ensure that the body is loaded by the time your script executes, it is convenient to load your application script just before the end-body tag.

 In addition to offering AR features (such as geolocation, video of the surrounding world, 3D graphics and image tracking), the Argon4 browser is a standard web browser (i.e., on iOS, it uses Apple's Webkit engine) and can therefore render just about any web content.
 You can take advantage of these capabilities in two ways